pot-app/pot-desktop/README_EN.md

 ### Install Manually

 1. Download the installation package ending in `.exe` from the Latest [Release](https://github.com/pot-app/pot-desktop/releases/latest) page.

+    - 64-bit machine download `pot_{version}_x64-setup.exe`
+    - 32-bit machine download `pot_{version}_x86-setup.exe`
+    - arm64 machine download `pot_{version}_arm64-setup.exe`

 2. Double click the downloaded file to install it.

+### 故障排除

+-   There is no interface after startup, and there is no response when clicking the tray icon.

+    Check if WebView2 is uninstalled/disabled, if so, install WebView2 manually or restore it.

+    If the enterprise edition system is inconvenient to install or cannot install WebView2, please try to download the fix WebView2 version `pot_{version} at [Release](https://github.com/pot-app/pot-desktop/releases/latest) _{arch}_fix_webview2_runtime-setup.exe`

+    If the issue persists, please try starting in Windows 7 compatibility mode.

 ## MacOS